PreMiD/Documentation/en/dev/presence/guidelines.md

 Currently, a presence goes through 3 separate stages of checks.
 All of these checks help the reviewers determine whether your presence is suitable for deployment.

 - `Codacy` is a bot that checks for code quality.
-If you ever receive errors for new issues, you are **required** to fix them. (_WARNING: Codacy bot will be removed soon and its place will take DeepScan!_)
+If you ever receive errors for new issues, you are **required** to fix them. (_WARNING: Codacy bot will be removed soon and DeepScan will take its place!_)
 - `DeepScan` is a bot that checks for code quality.
 If you ever receive errors for new issues, you are **required** to fix them.
 - `Schema Validation` will scan your `metadata.json` file for any errors (for e.g., missing fields, invalid value types, etc.).
 If you ever see any new issues, you are also **required** to fix those.
 Adding a schema field to your `metadata.json` file will allow your text editor (if supported) to show you these errors during development.